Mohd-Shujath-Ali/Python-Projects-Playground/basic/chatbot/README.md

 # 🤖 AI Chatbot using an API

 ## Overview

-Let’s be honest! **interacting with AI models through web dashboards can feel limiting**.
-As developers, we prefer tools that are **simple, fast, and live right inside the terminal** 🚀.

-This Python script brings an **AI-powered chatbot directly to your command line**.
-It uses the **Hugging Face Inference API** to communicate with a hosted language model, allowing you to send prompts and receive intelligent responses in real time.

-This project marks a strong progression in my development journey — moving from basic scripts to working with **cloud-hosted AI models**, **secure API authentication**, and **robust error-handling systems** designed for real-world reliability.
+As a developer at an early learning stage, I’m starting by building AI interactions directly in the terminal, A simple and focused environment that helps me understand the fundamentals without extra complexity.

+This Python project explores how to create an AI-powered chatbot in the command line using the Hugging Face Inference API and the google/gemma-2-2b-it:nebius model.
+The goal is to practice working with hosted language models while learning about secure API authentication, structured error handling, and clean program design.

+The project is built with extensibility in mind and is planned to evolve into a **web-based chatbot using Flask**.

 ---

 ## ⚡ Features

-* Interactive **AI chatbot** running entirely in the terminal.
+* Interactive **AI chatbot** in the terminal.
-* Uses **Hugging Face Inference API** for real-time responses.
+* Uses **Hugging Face Inference API** via `InferenceClient`.
 * Secure API key management using **environment variables**.
-* Supports continuous conversation until the user exits.
-* Graceful exit using the `quit` command.
+* Continuous conversation loop with clean exit (`quit`).
+* Explicit model selection.
+* Two-layer **error handling system**:

-* Implements **detailed error handling** for:
+  * Hugging Face HTTP error catalog

-  * API response errors
-  * Rate limits and authentication failures
-  * Network and runtime exceptions
-* Organized, readable, and maintainable Python code.
+  * Python & network exception catalog
-* Designed with production-aware error catalogs.
+* Clear, readable error messages.
+* Designed for real-world reliability and future expansion.

 ---